SatvirSingh98/30-days-of-python/Day 11-Data Science Pipeline with Jupyter, Pandas & FastAPI /steps.md

 colab.research.google.com -->
 It is a very good replacement for python shell.
 Now click new and make python file and work.

+install fastapi and uvicorn for data as an api